 Limited profit margin per arb

-The arbs displayed by the free arbitrage software are typically limited to 1% profit margin or less.
+The arbs displayed by the free arbitrage finders are typically limited to 1% profit margin or less.
 The most profitable arbs are hidden, meaning that you can only bet on the arbs with poor bang for your buck.